Understanding the period experience in a cultural context.

 “Before we tried Ruby Cup, it was a bit expensive.
 We would use blankets, towels, mattress filling, tissues… Some months, you’re broke and your mother is not around.
 So you work with what you’ve got.”

-Ruby Cup takes a little getting used to but makes your life so much easier.
+Ruby Cup takes a little getting used to but makes their life so much easier.

-“When I showed the cup to the neighbourhood girls, they said ‘You are going to put that thing inside you?
+“When I showed the cup to the neighborhood girls, they said ‘You are going to put that thing inside you?
 I can’t use that!’”